 Additionally, new e-liquids must be scrutinised by committees and experts before being made available to the general public.
 A company cannot manufacture a new liquid and just start selling it.
 The process of scrutineering lasts up to six months.

-Last year (2018), following updated safety information about vaping, MPs on both sides of the House of Commons called on the government to allow e-cigarettes to be available via the NHS on prescription.
+Two years ago (2018), following updated safety information about vaping, MPs on both sides of the House of Commons called on the government to allow e-cigarettes to be available via the NHS on prescription.

 There was also a call for vaping to be made lawful in offices and other indoor space; a move that would circumvent the local legislation.